From Exhaustion to Empowerment: Benefits of Burnout Therapy

 While burnout and depression are distinct, they share many overlapping symptoms, such as exhaustion, low motivation, and feelings of hopelessness.
 Burnout, which is primarily work-related, can worsen if left unaddressed, potentially triggering depression.

-When the chronic stress that causes burnout goes on for too long without intervention, it can deplete emotional and physical resources.
+When chronic stress, which causes burnout, persists for too long without intervention, it can deplete both emotional and physical resources.
 This can lead to feelings of worthlessness, loss of pleasure in life, and even isolation—key signs of depression.

 Addressing burnout early on, through self-care and professional therapy, is essential to prevent lasting mental health issues like exhaustion, depression, and anxiety